Wait, what plugin did I use for that sound?

 Most players have run into this problem.
 Over time, we create lots of sounds for different songs.
-We spend time meticulously tweaking a plugin to get it just right and then save a plugin preset.
-Then, a few months later, you need that sound, but wait….what plugin was used for it?
+Further, we spend time meticulously tweaking a plugin to get it just right and then save a plugin preset.
+Then, a few months later, you need that sound, but wait….what plugin did we use for it?

 Or maybe you have created five different variations of a string sound, using different plugins for some of them.
 A bit later, you know you need that “Soft Symphonic” sound, but with which plugin did you create it?

 But wait – it gets worse.
-There’s that other sound where you layered three different plugins and ran them through various effects, some conceptually using “Inserts” and others conceptually using “Sends” and the volumes and balances have been set up just right.
+There’s that other sound where you layered three different plugins and ran them through various effects.
+Some may conceptually use “Inserts” and others conceptually use “Sends” and the volumes and balances have been set up just right.
 How do I get it back and, oh year, I’m in a hurry.

 Gig Performer has two features to help you with these needs: